Pauan/ar/lib/nuit/README.md

 All parsers and serializers are required to support Unicode.
 This specification deals only with Unicode code points: the encoding used is an implementation detail.

 It is *very highly* recommended to support at least UTF-8, but any Unicode encoding is acceptable (UTF-7, UTF-16, UTF-32, Punycode, etc.)

+It is also *very highly* recommended to use UTF-8 as the default encoding when serializing.

 ---